- Category: blog

 - TIFF is better for printing (so I hear)

-- TIFF is public, even if it's owned by Adobe (by virtue of the Aldus purchase).
-Even if Adobe went belly up tomorrow, TIFF would continue.
+- TIFF is public, even if it's owned by Adobe (by virtue of the Aldus purchase) if Adobe crashed and burned, TIFF would still be available.

-- TIFF files file are not limited to only zip compression and can have many different ways of compression, including jpeg compressed data within a tiff file.
+- TIFF files file is not limited to only zip compression and can have many different ways of compression, including JPEG compressed data within a tiff file.

 Main issues with PSD in Lightroom

-- PSD is a proprietary format that fewer third party programs can read it.
+- PSD is a proprietary format that few third party programs can read it.

 - PSB is the new Photoshop "native" file format for images beyond 30,000 pixels.

-PSD uses RLE but if you save without the Max compatibility will be a bit smaller, but at the risk of not being able to be used in Lightroom.
-PSD is a proprietary file format that is NOT a good idea to use in lightroom even some Photoshop engineers will tell you that PSD is no longer the Photoshop "native" file format.
+PSD files use data compression called RLE (Run-length encoding), if you save without Max compatibility turned on, it will be a bit smaller, but current versions of Lightroom may not be able to open it.
+PSD is a proprietary file format, even the Lightroom and some Photoshop engineers will tell you that PSD is no longer the Photoshop "native" file format.
 It has no advantages and many disadvantages over TIFF.

-If the files are only going to be used by you, save them as PSD files, but if you're going to exchange them with other photographers or editors, then the TIFF format may be better as it can probably be opened by more different software than can the PSD format.
+If the files are only going to be used by you, then its fairly safe to save them as PSD files, but if you're going to exchange them with other photographers print sites, or editors, then the TIFF format may be better as it can probably be opened by more different vendors/software than can the PSD format.